PetarSpassov/Quinngard/README.md

 - Thunder Blades name changed to Lightning Blades.
 Units affected increased from 3 to 5.
 - Venom Blades chance increased from 20% to 30% and damage per second increased from 0.2 to 0.3.
 - Confusion Blades cooldown per target reduced from 15 to 10 seconds.
-- Vanaheim Blades chance decreased from 25% to 20%, duration reduced from 4 to 3 seconds, and cooldown increased from 10 to 12 seconds.
+- Vanaheim Blades chance decreased from 25% to 20%, duration reduced from 4 to 1 second, and cooldown increased from 10 to 12 seconds.
+- Storm Blades chance decreased from 25% to 10%.

 **Towers**
 - Towers now cost more to build (50/20 -> 65/30) and have higher upkeep (mod 1.5 -> 1.75), but have more HP and defense (150/15 -> 180/18).